 - A. Applicability.
-The procedures of this Section shall apply to all requests to vacate municipal utility easements.
-The procedures of this Section shall not apply to requests to vacate public rights-of-way, non-municipal utility easements, or the City's interest in any utility controlled by agencies other than the City such as the easements associated with a Type I vacation. - B. Application Filing.
+The procedures of this Section shall apply to all standalone requests to vacate municipal utility easements.
+The procedures of this Section shall not apply to requests to vacate public rights-of-way, non-municipal utility easements, or the City's interest in any utility controlled by agencies other than the City such as the easements associated with a Type I vacation.
+However, requests for Type II Vacations combined with Type I Vacations shall follow the procedures of HMC Section 19.26.2, Type I Vacations. - B. Application Filing.
 Applications for Type II vacations shall be submitted to the City Surveyor. - C. Public Works Director Review and Report.
 The Public Works Director shall review each proposed municipal utility easement vacation and distribute the application to other review agencies.
 Based on the results of those reviews, the Public Works Parks and Recreation Director shall provide a report to the City Council. - D. City Council Review and Decision.
 The Council shall act to approve, approve with conditions, or deny the application based on whether it complies with the standards of this Code and NRS Chapter 278.
 If the Council is satisfied the public will not be materially injured by the proposed vacation, it shall approve the application.
 The Council may make the order conditional such that the vacation becomes effective only upon the fulfillment of the conditions prescribed.